DPDK/dpdk/doc/guides/linux_gsg/build_dpdk.rst

 .. warning::

-    The igb_uio module must be compiled with the same kernel as the one running on the target.
+    Any kernel modules to be used, e.g. igb_uio, kni, must be compiled with the same kernel as the one running on the target.
     If the DPDK is not being built on the target machine, the RTE_KERNELDIR environment variable should be used to point the compilation at a copy of the kernel version to be used on the target machine.